Why are therapists seeking licenses in multiple states?

 Prepare in Advance of Submitting Your Endorsement Application

-For the sake of clarity, I will use the term endorsement throughout this license transfer blog post because Georgia's Composite Board of PC, SW and MFT applies it.
+For the sake of clarity, I will use the term endorsement throughout this license transfer blog post.
 First, there are three tiers of board decision making in determining whether to license you by endorsement:

 - Rules: These are directly subject to GA LPC Licensing Law.
 The board writes rules that provide a starting point for how it will regulate licenses.